ga4gh/vrs/schema/defs/vrs/SequenceInterval.rst

 **Computational Definition**

-A SequenceInterval represents a span of :ref:`Sequence`.
+A SequenceInterval represents a span on a :ref:`Sequence`.
 Positions are always represented by contiguous spans using interbase coordinates or coordinate ranges.

 **Information Model**